Square-densities, and volume forms: Differential forms and square densities

 where for each $x_{0}\in M$, the function $\Omega(x_{0}; -,\ldots ,-): (R^{n})^{k}\to R$ is $k$-linear and alternating in the $k$ arguments; these arguments are arbitrary vectors in $R^{n}$, in particular, they may be of the form $x_{i}-x_{0}$ for $x_{i}\sim_{2}x_{0}$, so the restriction of $\Omega (x_{0}; x_{1}-x_{0}, x_{2}-x_{0}, \ldots , x_{k}-x_{0})$ to the the set of 2-infinitesimal 2-simplexes defines an extension $\overline{\omega}$ of $\omega$, so

-In this form, the fact that $\omega$ is alternating w.r.to the $k!$ permutations of the $x_{i}$s ($i=1, \ldots ,k$) can be read of from the fact that $\Omega(x_{0}; \ldots )$ is alternating.
-It is also alternating w.r.to permutations involving $x_{0}$, as long as the $x_{i}$s are $\sim_{1} x_{0}$; this can be seen from seen from a Taylor expansion argument, see the proof of Theorem 3.1.5 in [SGM] (or: restrict the argument below to the case of 1-infinitesimal simplices).
-Now if we use $\Omega$ to construct the extension $\overline{\omega}$, to 2-infinitesimal $k$-simplices, the constructed $\overline{\omega}$ will still be alternating w.r.to permutations of the $x_{i}$s for $i\geq 0$, but the Taylor expansion argument mentioned fails for the interchange of, say, $x_{0}$ and $x_{1}$: we cannot conclude that $\Omega (x_{1}; x_{0}-x_{1}, \ldots )=-\Omega(x_{0}; x_{1}-x_{0}, \ldots )$.
+In this form, the fact that $\overline{\omega}$ is alternating w.r.to the $k!$ permutations of the $x_{i}$s ($i=1, \ldots ,k$) can be read of from the fact that $\Omega(x_{0}; \ldots )$ is alternating.
+It is also alternating w.r.to permutations involving $x_{0}$, as long as the $x_{i}$s are $\sim_{1} x_{0}$; this can be seen from seen from an easy Taylor expansion argument, see the proof of Theorem 3.1.5 in [SGM].
+Now if we use $\Omega$ to construct the extension of $\omega$ to $\overline{\omega}$, defined on 2-infinitesimal $k$-simplices, the constructed $\overline{\omega}$ will still be alternating w.r.to permutations of the $x_{i}$s for $i> 0$, but the Taylor expansion argument mentioned fails for the interchange of, say, $x_{0}$ and $x_{1}$: we cannot conclude that $\Omega (x_{1}; x_{0}-x_{1}, \ldots )=-\Omega(x_{0}; x_{1}-x_{0}, \ldots )$.
 This failure get repaired by valuewise squaring: \begin{prop}For any 2-infinitesimal $k$-simplex $(x_{0},x_{1}, \ldots ,x_{k})$, we have \end{prop} {\bf Proof.} We shall only do the case $k=1$.
 (For the more general case, the further argument is essentially the same as in the proof of Proposition \ref{GrSx} above.)
 First, we have by a Taylor expansion from $x_{0}$

 The trilinear term vanishes, because $x_{1}\sim_{2}x_{0}$.
 Now we square, and get

 The quadrilinear term vanishes because $x_{1}\sim_{2}x_{0}$, but also the term $\Omega \cdot d\Omega$ vanishes, because it is trilinear in $x_{1}-x_{0}$.
 So we get